Program History – STEM & The Supply Chain

 - Each activity is designed to touch on key STEM concepts and how they relate to supply chain.
 They will be easy to deliver and can be hosted in virtually any school, club, organization or community program.

-APICS is the premier professional association for supply chain management and the leading provider of research, education and certification programs that elevate supply chain excellence, innovation and resilience.
+ASCM is the premier professional association for supply chain management and the leading provider of research, education and certification programs that elevate supply chain excellence, innovation and resilience.
 The APICS Certified in Production and Inventory Management (CPIM), APICS Certified Supply Chain Professional (CSCP), APICS Certified in Logistics, Transportation and Distribution (CLTD) and APICS Supply Chain Operations Reference Professional (SCOR-P) designations set the industry standard.
-With over 45,000 members and approximately 300 channel partners, APICS is transforming the way people do business, drive growth and reach global customers.
+With over 45,000 members and approximately 300 channel partners, ASCM is transforming the way people do business, drive growth and reach global customers.

 Stay up-to-date on the Supply Chain STEM program and activities – sign up today!